JadenFurtado/security_writeups/anima_creatives/readme.md

 # Anima Creatives management

 The time I hacked a modelling agency.
-In all fairness, I tried my best to get the attention of the agencies involved here as well as people(well, just one person really, if you know, you know.
-It was hilarious, LOL 😆😅😂😭😬(inside joke)) I knew who work for/with them.
+In all fairness, I tried my best to get the attention of the agencies involved here as well as people I knew who work for/with them.(well, just one person really, if you know, you know.
+It was hilarious, LOL 😆😅😂😭😬(inside joke))
 Only when they did not respond to my mails/messages and all other options that I tried failed, I decided to go ahead and exploit the vulnerabilities to get it to their attention so as to fix the flaws.

 ## Basic gist of the hack: